 This eyeliner is a game-changer to the drugstore shelves, coming in at only $8, we can confidently compare its formula to something you would spend way more money on.
 The point is super precise for those sharper than sharp cat eyes, and the pigment is unmatchable (one coat and you'll be on your way).

 When it came time to remove the liner, we had the most success using a cleansing balm.
-With just a pea-sized amount, it lifted off our skin without any tugging.
-Micellar water, on the other hand, didn’t do the job as easily—we needed to rub it to get it off the skin fully, so we rated the removal a 3/5.
+With just a pea-sized amount, it lifted off our skin without any tugging and with just one swipe the micellar water removed the pigment off the skin fully, so we rated the removal a 5/5.